Ovulation tests are really useful when charting your cycle.

 - Keep testing until the 2 lines are no longer equal.
 You should soon be able to see your temperature (BBT) go up.
 If you are trying to conceive remember to keep making love at least daily till you have that confirmed ovulation.

 Here is a picture of what these tests look like.
-As you can see, the lady here saw on CD14 morning that the line was pretty dark and so she tested again in the evening.
-That was a good idea because that test was positive (test line and control line are equally dark) while the next day it was negative again because by then she had already ovulated as the next day’s temperature spike shows.
+As you can see from my tests & chart, on the morning of CD14 the line was pretty dark and so I tested again in the evening.
+That was a good idea because that test was positive (test line and control line are equally dark) while the next day it was negative again because by then I had already ovulated as the next day’s temperature spike shows.

 Here is one more.
-Ignore the purple test strip, I will do a blog post on that in the future.
-It is a progesterone test that has recently been launched!
+Ignore the purple test strip, that is the MFB progesterone test that I have tested!

 Back to the picture below.
-This lady as you can see had a positive LH test on CD 13 when the two lines were equally dark.
-Her temperature did not go up till CD 15 though, so she ovulated CD 14.
+Here you can see I had a positive LH test on CD13 when the two lines were equally dark.
+My temperature did not go up till CD 5 though, so I ovulated CD14.

 The LH strips tend to all look the same but may have different colors depending on the brand.